8ta4/see/DONTREADME.md

 > Does this tool wait for the page to load?

 Yes.
-It waits for two things to happen:
+It'll grab the text as soon as one of two things happens:

-1. The browser's `document.readyState` becomes `complete`.
+- Two consecutive screenshots become identical after the browser's `readyState` is `complete`.

-1. Two consecutive screenshots of the page are the same.
+- 10 seconds go by since the navigation started.

-If a page never meets these conditions, `see` will hang.
-Long time no see.
+I put that 10-second limit in because anything more starts to feel broken.

 > How long does `see` wait between screenshots?